KastienDevOp/GithubMCP/README.md

 ### Branch and Commit Management
 - `list_branches` - List branches in a repository
 - `list_commits` - List commits in a repository
+- `list_repository_contents` - List contents of a repository directory
+- `get_repository_content` - Get content of a file in a repository

 ### Fork Management
 - `list_forks` - List forks of a repository